Christmas last order dates 18th Dec (UK) 11th Dec (International)

 Signwriting, gilding, fairground art and coach painting are heritage skills and some organisations offer funding to those interested in learning these traditional skills.

-We encourage you to research funding opportunities with QEST, Heritage Crafts, Lettering Arts Trust and the Crafts Council.
+We encourage you to research funding opportunities with QEST, Heritage Crafts and the Crafts Council.